 Your breasts may swell and hurt.
 To ease your discomfort, try these tips:

 Hug a heating pad or soak in a warm bath.

 Try cold packs.

-Wear a firm bra that fits when your breasts are swollen.
+Wear a firm bra that fits correctly when your breasts are swollen.

-Talk to your mom if your breasts still hurt.
+Talk to your parents if your breasts still hurt.